 Mediation will start with everyone in one room.

-We will then split it and we’ll do what we call a caucus.
-In other words, you and I, if I’m the attorney working with you, will go into another room, or the insurance attorney and the adjuster will go into another room, and then the mediator will go back and forth and his goal is to get a resolution and get a deal done.
+We will then split up and we’ll do what we call a caucus.
+In other words, you and I [if I’m the attorney working with you] will go into another room or the insurance attorney and the adjuster will go into another room — and then the mediator will go back and forth, and his (or her) goal is to get a resolution and get a deal done.

-Now, before we end up going into mediation the process, we are going to sit down and we are going to have a meeting in advance to go over a couple of things.
+Now, before we end up going into the mediation process, we are going to sit down and we are going to have a meeting to go over a couple of things.

 Valuing Your Case

 We are going to decide what it is that our settlement range is going to be, and perhaps most importantly, we’re going to commit to what the lowest number is that we’re going to resolve your case for.